What are the Types of Logos?

 Emblems (Crest Logos)

+An emblem or crest style logo design is a graphic element that contains text, symbols, and images inside a shape or emblem.
 Emblem logos put distinctive fonts inside symbols or icons.
 The resulting effect is that they can look like badges, seals, or crests.
 In that way they emphasize traditional periods, which can create a sense of history or credibility – perfect for businesses that want to create (or lean on) the notion of legacy.

 The appeal of an emblem logo is clear: the intricate designs can be visually striking.
 They also give the subtle impression of history and trustworthiness.
 However, these logos can sometimes be difficult to implement on business cards, website designs, and other marketing pieces if it’s hard to see your print at smaller sizes.